wind turbines and photosensitive epilepsy

 Reducing the risk of photosensitive triggers

-If someone with photosensitive epilepsy finds themselves facing any photosensitive trigger, covering one eye with their hand immediately reduces the risk, as the photosensitive effect relies on both eyes receiving the same trigger.
+If someone with photosensitive epilepsy finds themselves facing any photosensitive trigger, covering one eye with their hand immediately reduces the risk by reducing the intensity at which the brain tissue is stimulated.
 Closing their eyes would not stop a photosensitive effect and may even worsen the effect.

 If you have had a seizure directly triggered by shadow flicker from wind turbines, and you’d like to tell us about it, we would like to hear from you.
 Please contact us via our online form or call our helpline.